ArkV1/knowledge_extractor/README.md

 # YouTube Video Transcription Tool

-This Python project automates the process of downloading YouTube videos, extracting audio, and transcribing them using OpenAI's Whisper model.
+This Python project automates the process of downloading YouTube videos, extracting audio, and transcribing them using OpenAI's Whisper model or YouTube's auto-generated transcripts.
 The project works both as a **desktop application** (via PyWebView) and as a **web application** (via Flask).
-You can use either **YouTube’s auto-generated transcript** or **OpenAI Whisper** for transcription.

 ## Features

 - Download audio from YouTube videos.
-- Transcribe audio to text using OpenAI Whisper.
+- Transcribe audio using OpenAI's Whisper model with multiple model size options.
 - Fetch YouTube's auto-generated transcripts.
+- Compare transcriptions from both YouTube and Whisper side-by-side or inline.
 - Run the app as both a desktop application (via PyWebView) and a web app (via Flask).
+- Real-time progress updates using WebSockets.
+- Responsive design for various screen sizes.

 ## Prerequisites